 The Carbon Footprint of Bottled Water

-Interestingly it takes 1.39 litres of water to make a 1 litre bottle of water, but who cares!
+The Bottled Water Association states that it takes 1.39 litres of water to make a 1 litre bottle of water, but Nestle’s website says their water takes 2.5 litres of water to produce one litre!
+But who cares?
 Sure isn’t there tonnes of water falling from the sky in Ireland almost everyday.
 Well yes and no.

 We’ve plenty of rain but we don’t drink rain water or use to make food / drinks (and plastic) before putting it through a lengthy cleaning process that involves lots of energy and chemicals.
 This lengthy, energy and chemical intensive process is the reason we need to be mindful of our use of water.
 Every time we use a litre of water for unnecessary reasons we’re using up energy and resources that could have been employed elsewhere.
 Knowing that is using 39% more water for bottled water justified?

-When I doing some research for this blog post I discovered that some of the bottled water in Lidl was sourced in the UK, which means we’re shipping water over water using fossil fuels to a country with plenty of it on tap.
+When I doing some research for this article I discovered that some of the bottled water in Lidl was sourced in the UK, which means we’re shipping water over water using fossil fuels to a country with plenty of it on tap.
 Crazy, eh?